james-cole2015/aws_security_labs/week-02/README.md

 - `/var/log/httpd/error_log`
 - `/ec2-user/home/totally_real_logs`

 ## Bonus
 - Create a CloudWatch Alarm based on CPU utilization.
 - Install `stress` utility on the EC2 server and execute the program.
 - Wait a few minutes (5-10), and watch to see if the CloudWatch Alarm goes off and sends a notification.

+## Stack Deletion
+Once you're finished with the lab, please delete the stack inside of CloudFormation.
+Otherwise, it will continue to send metrics to CloudWatch.
+Also be sure to go into the settings of Macie and disable Macie so it no longer scans your environment.

 ## *Week 02 Basic Infrastructure Requirements:*
 **VPC**